Symptoms of Bipolar Disorder

 - Having symptoms that are beyond your normal behavior

 Mild Form (called cyclothymia):

-- Having episodes of hypomania and mild depression for at least two years
+- Having episodes of hypomania and mild depression for at least 2 years

 - Not meeting the criteria for types I, II, or III